Use OneDrive Excel file as an external source for your Public Web Form fields

 Finally, we need to create a client secret for our app to use it in Azure Function:

 You can deploy functions for retrieving data from Dynamics 365 Business Central directly from our GitHub repository.
-No need to modify source code to specify the app and data source properties, all of these can be configured via the Function App settings after the deployment:
+No need to modify source code to specify the app or the data source settings, all of them can be configured via the Function App's environment variables after the deployment:

 Once the project is built and deployed, you will see the functions in your Function App.
-Now, we need to configure it by specifying the Azure AD app properties and the company name from Dynamics 365 Business Central you want to retrieve data from.
+Now, we need to define its environment variables to get access to our Dynamics 365 Business Central.

 Dynamics365.BusinessCentral:AzureApp:ClientId

-The Application (client) ID of the Azure AD app
+The Application (client) ID of the Entra ID app

 Dynamics365.BusinessCentral:AzureApp:ClientSecret

-The Client secret of the Azure AD app
+The Client secret of the Entra ID app

 Dynamics365.BusinessCentral:AzureApp:Tenant